vasanth2809/crack-detection/project.md

 ### What is a UTM?

-A **Universal Testing Machine (UTM)** is a laboratory instrument used in materials science and engineering to measure how a material behaves under mechanical stress.
+A **Universal Testing Machine (UTM)** is a laboratory instrument used in engineering to measure how a material behaves under mechanical stress.
 A specimen (a precisely shaped piece of material — usually metal, polymer, or composite) is clamped into the machine, and the machine slowly pulls or pushes it until it deforms or breaks.
 Engineers study this process to understand how strong a material is, how it fails, and when it starts to crack.

 ### What is the problem being solved?